ansys/pyansys-dev-guide/doc/source/content-writing/rst-files-writers/index.rst

 Each PyAnsys repository has a README file in its root directory that explains the project and points readers to the documentation.
 The README file can be an RST file or a GitHub Flavored Markdown (MD) file.
 While RST and MD files are similar, the syntax differs.

+If your README file is an RST file, see :ref:`rst_file_formatting` for syntax information.
-If the README file in your repository is an MD file, see `GitHub Flavored Markdown Spec <Markdown_GitHub_flavored_spec_>`_ and `Using Markdown and Liquid in GitHub Docs <GitHub_doc_flavored_markdown_>`_ for syntax information.
+If your README file is an MD file, see `GitHub Flavored Markdown Spec <Markdown_GitHub_flavored_spec_>`_ and `Using Markdown and Liquid in GitHub Docs <GitHub_doc_flavored_markdown_>`_ for syntax information.

-If your README file is an RST file, you can reuse content in it in within the main ``index.rst`` file for the library's documentation or in the ``index.rst`` file for its "Getting started" section.
-However, if your README file is an MD file, you cannot reuse the content in it.
-Thus, the disadvantages of having to use a different syntax in the MD file and the inability to reuse content in it in your documentation may influence you to use an RST file for your README file.
+You can reuse content in a ``README.rst`` file in the main ``index.rst`` file for your documentation or in the index file for its "Getting started" section.
+However, you cannot reuse content in a ``README.md`` file.
+Thus, the disadvantages of having to use a different syntax in the MD file and the inability to reuse content in it in your documentation might influence you to use a ``README.rst`` file.

 To reuse all content in a ``README.rst`` file in the main ``index.rst`` file for your documentation, use the ``include`` directive::